 With handbrake mounted I then ran the cable along the tunnel and into the holders mounted to the chassis and then onto the rear brake shoes.
 However once the cable had been routed it would rub on the chassis rail which for one I didn't like and I'm sure neither would the IVA man.

-My first idea was to mount small pulley wheels on the chassis rail and allow the cables to run in these but in reality, once the cable pulled tight it would just out of the pulley wheels.
+My first idea was to mount small pulley wheels on the chassis rail and allow the cables to run in these but in reality, once the cable pulled tight it would just jump out of the pulley wheels.
 My next idea used the same mounting point on the chassis but instead of the pulley wheels I just used a small hollow bar and allowed the cable to run over that.
 Now as the cable pulls tight it can just run up and down the bar as required.